WHO IS ED CRAIG?

 GM plant could have been achieved with traditional MIG equipment that would have

 cost GM one hundred percent less.
+The

-ED'S MANUAL AND ROBOT WELD PROCESS CONTROL RESOURCES.
+ED'S MANUAL & ROBOT WELD

 ED OPTIMIZED ROBOT WELDS FOR HUNDREDS OF COMPANIES.

-A FEW OF HIS PROJECTS THE
+A FEW OF IS PROJECTS THE

 FORD F150 FRAMES -